pixie-io/pixie/README.md

 ### Distributed bpftrace Deployment

 Use Pixie to deploy a [bpftrace](https://github.com/iovisor/bpftrace) program to all of the nodes in your cluster.
-After deploying the program, Pixie captures the output into a table and makes the data available to be queried and visualized int he Pixie UI.
-TCP Drops pictured.
+After deploying the program, Pixie captures the output into a table and makes the data available to be queried and visualized in the Pixie UI.
+TCP Drops are pictured.
 For more details, check out the [tutorial](https://docs.px.dev/tutorials/custom-data/distributed-bpftrace-deployment/) or [watch](https://youtu.be/xT7OYAgIV28) an overview.

 ### Dynamic Go Logging